 Department of History

-Katharina Vester is Assistant Professor of History and Director of the American Studies Program at American University in Washington, D.C.
+Katharina Vester is Assistant Professor of History at American University in Washington, D.C.
 She specializes in cultural theory, transnational studies, and the dynamics of power in everyday practices.
 She was Assistant Professor of American Studies at the University of Bochum from 2002-2007, where she earned her Ph.D. summa cum laude.
 She holds an MA in American Culture from the University of Potsdam and the Free University of Berlin.
-She is completing a book manuscript on the construction of identity narratives and resistance to hegemonic norms of gender, race and sexuality in culinary discourses.
+Her book A Taste of Power: Food and American Identities was published in November 2015 by the University of California Press.
+It discusses identity narratives and resistance to hegemonic norms of gender, race and sexuality in culinary discourses.

 MA, American Culture, University of Potsdam and Free University of Berlin

 - Fluent in English and German, State certificate in Latin and ancient Greek, Reading knowledge of Spanish